molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

 conformer ensembles for a set of given input molecules.
 Details regarding the implementation and performance of CONFORGE can be found in :cite:`doi:10.1021/acs.jcim.3c00563`.

-Built-in torsion rules are based on the torsion library jointly developed by the University of Hamburg, Center for Bioinformatics, Hamburg, Germany andF.
-Hoffmann-La-Roche Ltd., Basel, Switzerland :cite:`doi:10.1021/jm3016816`:cite:`doi:10.1021/acs.jcim.5b00522`.
+Built-in torsion rules are based on the torsion library V3.0 developed by the University of Hamburg, Center for Bioinformatics, Hamburg, Germany and F. Hoffmann-La-Roche Ltd., Basel, Switzerland :cite:`doi:10.1021/jm3016816`:cite:`doi:10.1021/acs.jcim.5b00522`:cite:`doi:10.1021/acs.jcim.2c00043`.

 Synopsis
 --------